blesson3/blessed.dev/README.md

-# Matt Blessed Personal Website
+# Matt Blessed Personal Website Source

-This is a very simple one-page create-react-app project to provide a landing page for [blessed.dev](https://blessed.dev).
+This is the source for my personal webpage [blessed.dev](https://blessed.dev).
+It's a very simple one-page create-react-app project that provides a landing page with links.